-Since the beginning of their relationship, the Konrads have demonstrated generosity, a value they both hold dear and learned from their parents.
+The Konrads have demonstrated generosity since the beginning of their relationship, a value they both hold dear and learned from their parents.
 “When we got married, we knew that it didn’t take big money to make an impact,” Robert says, “We could have an impact just by giving our time and giving what we could.”

-“When my parents passed away, they left us a small but significant inheritance and we wanted to do something meaningful with the money.”
+Robert explains, “When my parents passed away, they left us a small but significant inheritance and we wanted to do something meaningful with the money.”
 Robert’s alma mater, UMEI Christian High School, was a natural fit.
 The Konrad family used their inheritance to establish the UMEI STEM fund which supports science, technology, and math skills for current and future students.

-Although it started with a decision to give generously from their financial resources, the STEM fund has proven to be a gift of more than just dollars and cents.
+Although the Konrads started with a decision to give generously from their Generosity Plan™, their donations have proven to be a gift of more than just dollars and cents.
 The ideas, lessons, and discoveries the program has made possible continue to provide a strong foundation for young Canadians.
-“Today, our grandchildren attend the school,” says Robert, “and it’s been really encouraging to see firsthand the impact of our donation.”“A community that is generous will look different than a community that is not," says Robert Konrad, Abundance Canada client.
+“Today our grandchildren attend the school,” says Robert, “and it’s been really encouraging to see firsthand the impact of our donation.”“A community that is generous will look different than a community that is not," says Robert Konrad, Abundance Canada client.
 Click To Tweet

-After the Konrads made their gift, donations from other supporters soon followed, making the fund sustainable.
+In addition, the Konrads’ generosity had a snowball effect.
+Donations from other supporters soon followed, making the fund sustainable.
 Robert says, “A community that is generous will look different than a community that is not.”
 A profound statement that is taking root in this community, literally from the ground up, as they invest in their students.